fredfeng/CS292C/projects/proj2/README.md

 The DPLL solver can similarly return a unsatisfiability proof.
 However, the proof is much simpler than the CDCL proof, because DPLL doesn't learn conflict clauses.
 Instead, the proof is simply a tree of resolutions that eventually resolves into the empty clause; the proof script won't contain any lemmas.

 Adapt your DPLL solver to construct such a proof when it returns UNSAT.
 In particular, when BCP returns UNSAT, the `make_proof` function is responsible for constructing a resolution proof of type `Proof.t`.
-Implement this function, so that DPLL backtracks to the initial level, the `Backtrack` exception contains a resolution proof of the empty clause.
+Implement this function, so that when DPLL backtracks to the initial level, the `Backtrack` exception will contain a resolution proof of the empty clause.
 (The proof script will be constructed in the `result` function, and will contain no lemmas since DPLL doesn't learn anything.)

 *Hints:*
 1. Mimic the proof construction process used in CDCL, but instead employ "last UIP learning" scheme: keep resolving until the "conflict" (i.e., what the current proof resolves into) only contains *decisions literals*, and no implied literals.
 This will be a resolution proof of the current (partial) *decision assignment*.